Rumtikitum/Readme-Generator/README.md

 ## Contribute

 I do encourage anyone to go ahead and contribute to this code.
-I am certain there are other needs for other individuals that I have yet to think of at this time
+I am certain there are other needs for other individuals that I have yet to think of at this time.

 ## Test

-Users will just have to clone my repo.
-The user will also need to download the NPM "inquirer" to take user input.
-Users may use a text editor that can work with JS and node.
+You will be able to test this application by cloning it and installing npm “inquirer”.
+You may use most any text editor that can work on JS.
+Currently I am using VS Code.

 ## Contact